-The causes of depression are not fully understood, but scientists believe that an imbalance in the brain's signaling chemicals may be responsible for the condition in many of the patients.
+The causes of depression are not fully understood, but scientists think that an imbalance in the brain's signaling chemicals may be responsible for the condition in many patients.
 However, there are several theories about what this imbalance actually is and which signaling chemicals are involved.
-Moreover, a variety of distressing life situations are also associated, including early childhood trauma, a job loss, the death of a loved one, financial troubles, or a divorce.
+Moreover, a variety of distressing life situations are also associated, including early childhood trauma, a job loss, the death of a loved one, financial troubles or a divorce.

 Most likely, depression is caused by a combination of genetic, biological, environmental, and psychological factors, according to the NIMH.

-Certain medical conditions may also trigger depression, including an underactive thyroid gland, cancer, prolonged pain and other significant illnesses.
+Certain medical conditions may also trigger depression, including an underactive thyroid gland, cancer, heart disease, prolonged pain and other significant illnesses.
 Hormonally induced depression can arise after childbirth or at menopause as well.

-Additionally, sedatives and high blood pressure medications are linked to depression, according to the NIH.
+Additionally, some sedatives, such as sleeping pills, and high blood pressure medications are linked to depression, according to the NIH.

 To diagnose a person with depression disorder, doctors may ask patients about their family health history, mood and behavior patterns (such as eating and sleeping), and thoughts of suicide.
 They may also ask patients to report their depression symptoms on a printed questionnaire.

 In the Diagnostic and Statistical Manual of Mental Disorders (DSM), which is a mental health guidebook for doctors published by the American Psychiatric Association, to diagnose a person with major depressive disorder, the person must show five or more of the symptoms (listed above) for at least two weeks.
 The person must also exhibit a depressed mood, or loss of interest or pleasure.